kubevirt/kubevirt.github.io/labs/kubernetes/lab2.md

 #### Use the CDI

+**NOTE** As commented previously, if you are runing minikube on a local VM you probably need to download the pvc_fedora.yml file first, then modify the configuration accordingly to your resources.

-As an example, we will import a Fedora28 Cloud Image as a PVC and launch a Virtual Machine making use of it.
+As an example, we will import a Fedora30 Cloud Image as a PVC and launch a Virtual Machine making use of it.

 ```bash
 {% include scriptlets/lab2/06_create_fedora_cloud_instance.sh -%}